Lighting design: Additional members of the lighting design team

 If the production is large or especially complex, the lighting designer may hire additional lighting professionals to help execute the design.

 Associate lighting designer

 The associate lighting designer (associate LD) will assist the lighting designer in creating and executing the lighting design.
-While the duties that an LD may expect the associate LD to perform may differ from person to person, usually the Ass't LD will do the following:
+While the duties that an LD may expect the associate LD to perform may differ from person to person, usually the associate LD will do the following: